 Eurostat defines severe housing deprivation as the coincidence of overcrowding together with at least one of the following housing deprivation measures: leaking roof, no bath/shower and no indoor toilet, or a dwelling considered too dark (Eurostat, 2016).
-Severe housing deprivation reflects the simultaneous occurrence of two different features of housing deprivation in this indicator: overcrowding and the lack of a flushing indoor toilet.
-The rate of severe housing deprivation refers to the share of households or population concerned.7 What is the lowest acceptable standard in housing differs between countries as illustrated by the example from Sweden.
+The rate of severe housing deprivation refers to the share of households or population concerned.
+But the lowest acceptable standard differs very much between countries, as illustrated by an example from Sweden below.

-Lowest acceptable standard in Sweden
+Lowest acceptable standard in rental housing in Sweden

-According to the rental law in Sweden a residential flat is deemed to have the minimum acceptable standard, if it is equipped with a device in the apartment for
+According to the rental law in Sweden a residential flat is deemed to have the minimum acceptable standard if it is equipped with a device in the apartment for

 - 1. Continuous heating, - 2.
 Continuous access to hot and cold water for household and hygiene, - 3.
 Wastewater drainage - 4.
 Personal hygiene, including toilet and wash basin as well as a bath or shower, - 5.
-Power supply for normal household consumption,
+Power supply for normal household consumption, - 6.
+Cooking, including a cooker, sink, refrigerator, storage spaces and rest areas.
+In addition to what is stated in the sixth paragraph, to achieve the minimum acceptable standard, it is necessary that: - A. There is access both to storage facilities within the property and appliance for domestic laundry within the property or within reasonable distance from the property, and B. The house does not have shortcomings in terms of durability, fire safety or sanitation that cannot reasonably be accepted.8